SpencerPao/Natural-Language-Processing/README.md

 - YouTube Video can be found [here](https://www.youtube.com/watch?v=X0tB-J8_TS4)

 # BERT
 I cover the high level overview on the architecture of BERT, building off of the transformer architecture, where I cover all the logic and basics that go into the development of such a model.
-In addition, I evaluate the pros and cons of BERT and LSTM, AND provide a code implmentation with a sentiment analysis prompt.
+In addition, I evaluate the pros and cons of BERT and LSTM, AND provide a code implementation with a sentiment analysis prompt.
-- YouTube Video can be found [here]()
+- YouTube Video can be found [here](https://www.youtube.com/watch?v=72Ylk77PqR8)

+# Question Answering (QA)
+I cover the high level overview on the architecture of QA Models (based on BERT).
+I also go into depth on what QA Modeling is, how it can be applied, and how it is used in the real world.
+I also cover the  pretraining and fine-tuning phases of the QA Modeling process.
+- YouTube Video can be founder [here](https://youtu.be/6ppxd9lp-X0)